Kshitij05/AirSnare/README.md

 <h2>What is AirDrums?</h2>

-AirDrums is a python program that lets you play air drums using two coloured sticks and <a href="https://www.virtualdrumming.com/drums/online-virtual-games/ian-paice-rock-drum-set.html">virtualdrumming.com</a>
+AirSnare is a python program that lets you play air drums using two coloured sticks and <a href="https://www.virtualdrumming.com/drums/online-virtual-games/ian-paice-rock-drum-set.html">virtualdrumming.com</a>

-Here's a <a href = "https://www.youtube.com/watch?v=jBAoFhbCh6c&feature=youtu.be"> Video Demo for AirDrums </a>
+Here's a <a href = "https://www.youtube.com/watch?v=jBAoFhbCh6c&feature=youtu.be"> Video Demo for AirSnare </a>

 <h2>Installation and Requirements</h2>